Hey Kids (Start Here)

 “You think this place might still be running?”
 Telford asked.
 “We picked up no life signs—either from orbit or on the surface.”

-“If it’s automated and well-constructed,“ Rush said, “then it’s a possibility.
-Clearly—” he broke off, one hand coming up to the side of his head just as Volker felt the subtle pain in deep in his ears that indicated a building pressure differential.
+“If it’s automated and well-constructed,“ Rush said, “it’s a possibility.
+Clearly—” he made a pained sound, one hand coming to the side of his head.

 With a pop, the pressure on Volker's eardrums eased.